boisgera/audio-notebooks/README.md

-[Binder] provides an environment to execute the Jupyter notebooks stored in this GitHub repository.
+[Binder] provides an environment to execute the [Jupyter notebooks][jupyter] stored in this GitHub repository.
+With Binder:

-Learn more about [Jupyter notebooks][jupyter]

 [jupyter]: http://jupyter.org/

-With Binder:

   - **You can't break anything (no matter how hard you try).**
     Each Binder session starts with a fresh copy of the files in this repository.